Former Judge of the Supreme Court of India

 In 2013, he was appointed as the first Chief Justice of the Manipur High Court.
 He was then appointed as the Chief Justice of Gauhati High Court.

 In 2017, Justice Sapre was appointed as the Chairman of the Cauvery Water Disputes Tribunal.
-The Tribunal was constituted in 1990 to adjudicate inter-state river water dispute among Karnataka, Tamil Nadu and Puducherry.
+The Tribunal was constituted in 1990 to adjudicate inter-state river water disputes among Karnataka, Tamil Nadu and Puducherry.

 A nine-judge bench of the Supreme Court unanimously affirmed that the Indian Constitution guarantees citizens a fundamental right to privacy in Justice K.S.
 Puttaswamy v Union of India.